imaxfp/ML/regression/simple-linear-regression/README.md

 ### Simple linear regression demo

+Simple Linear Regression where salary is predicted only on years of experience.
+One independent variable.

 Simple linear regression gets its adjective "simple" because it concerns the study of only one predictor variable.